QubitPi/docker-docs/compose/how-tos/project-name/index.md

 Specify a project name

-In Compose, the default project name is derived from the base name of the project directory.
-However, you have the flexibility to set a custom project name.
+By default, Compose assigns the project name based on the name of the directory that contains the Compose file.
+You can override this with several methods.

 This page offers examples of scenarios where custom project names can be helpful, outlines the various methods to set a project name, and provides the order of precedence for each approach.

 > [!NOTE]
 >
 > The default project directory is the base directory of the Compose file.
 A custom value can also be set
-> for it using the [`--project-directory` command line option](/reference/cli/docker/compose.md#use--p-to-specify-a-project-name).
+> for it using the [`--project-directory` command line option](/reference/cli/docker/compose.md#options).

 ## Example use cases